 A. All children between the ages 3 and 6 who are entering public preschool, Head Start or public school for the first time must have an eye examination by an optometrist or ophthalmologist no later than January 1 of the school year.

-Q. What are the requirements regarding the preventative health care (physical) examination?
+Q. What are the requirements regarding the preventive health care (physical) examination?

 A. Each child needs a preventative health care examination within six months prior to the child's initial admission to Head Start.
 A second examination is required within one year prior to entry into the 6th grade.
 A third examination may be required by policy of the local board of education within one year prior to entry into the 9th grade or initial admission to school.

 A cumulative health record is maintained by the school for each pupil entering school.
 The record will be maintained throughout the pupil's attendance.
 The record will include the preventative health care examination and screening tests related to growth and development, vision, hearing, and scoliosis, and findings and recommendations of a physician and a dentist.